 Welcome to my personal website

 I am a planetary scientist working as a Project Scientist and Manager for Micro-cameras and Space Exploration (MCSE) SA.
 My work at MCSE is primarily related to the definition and validation of the radiometric and optical requirements of cameras for space exploration missions.
-In addition, I am a Designated Campus Colleague at the Lunar and Planetary Laboratory of the University of Arizona, through which I am involved with several NASA and ESA missions at a variety of stages, from scientific conception, through instrument calibration and delivery, to science operations and data analysis.
+In addition, I am a Designated Campus Colleague at the Lunar and Planetary Laboratory of the University of Arizona, through which I am involved with several NASA and ESA missions.

-As a researcher, my studies have been centred on the acquisition and analysis of spacecraft observations of planetary surfaces.
+As a researcher, my studies centred on the acquisition and analysis of remote sensing observations of planetary surfaces with the goal of interpreting geologic records of climatic change.
 I combine these observations with models of geomorphic processes and laboratory studies of simulants of planetary material, in order to learn about the climatic and geologic history of a planet.
-In particular, I study processes related to ices and volatile elements, and how their physical properties and distribution are connected to a planet's climatic evolution and geologic history.
+In particular, I am interested in processes related to ices and volatile elements, and how their physical properties and distribution are connected to a planet's climatic evolution and geologic history.

 Background image: HiRISE image of the margin of Mars' North Polar Layered Deposits and the Tleilax dune field